paich64/C64MEGA65/ROADMAP.md

 * Alternative KERNAL & Floppy Disk ROMs and fast loaders
 * Parallel C1541 port for faster (~20x) loading time using DolphinDOS
 * REU and GeoRAM using HyperRAM
-* The following MEGA65 hardware ports are not yet working:
+* Suport the following MEGA65 hardware ports:
   * Cartridges via the MEGA65's hardware Expansion Port
   * IEC port (for example to plug in a real C1541)
   * C1581 via MEGA65's disk drive